-It was noticed that the crystallite size varies (from 286 to 486 nm) has inverse relation with the full width at half maximum FWHM.
+It was noticed that the crystallite size varies (from 286 to 486 nm) and has an inverse relation with the full width at half maximum FWHM.
 The small value of (δ) obtained in the present study confirmed the good crystallinity of the Bi2O3 thin films [35].
-There is a direct correlation between dislocation density (from 9.88.10-6 to 1.22.10-5) FWHM as well as strain, since the more strain creates more dislocations in the structure of the crystal.
+A direct correlation exists between dislocation density (from 9.88.10-6 to 1.22.10-5) FWHM and strain since more strain creates more dislocations in the crystal structure.
 This result is in agreement with the previously reported [36].